Hugh Owen Thomas: Thomas Test

 The Thomas test, is a method of detecting hip flexion contracture (fixed partial flexion of the hip) and to measure hip extensibility by having a patient lie flat on a firm bed/table whilst holding one knee to their chest.
 The opposite thigh is then observed for hip contracture and extensibility.

 Thomas manoeuvre

 Thomas's manoeuvre' is an orthopaedic investigation for fracture of the hip joint.

 Thomas Collar

 The Thomas's collar' was designed and applied to treat tuberculosis of the cervical vertebrae of the spine.

 Thomas Wrench

-The 'Thomas's wrench' was designed for reducing fractures. and correct clubfeet.
+The 'Thomas's wrench' was designed to reduce fractures and correct clubfeet.
 The club foot would be rolled between the two shorter cylinders to forcibly correct it.

 Thomas Heel

 The 'Thomas heel' is part of a shoe for children consisting of a heel one-half inch (12 mm) longer, and an eighth to a sixth of an inch (4 to 6 mm) higher on the inside.
 This is used to bring the heel of the foot into varus deformity, and to prevent depression in the region of the head of the ankle bone.